goodwillpunning/beaker/README.md

 print(metrics)
 ```

-`metrics` is a list of dict.
-Each dict is the result of a single query execution.
+`metrics` is a pandas dataframe of the result of a single query execution.

 If you want to examine the results as a spark DataFrame and your environment has the capability of creating a spark session, you can use spark_fixture.